mrinal-r/Experiments/project-report/project_report_dl.md

 I have benchmarked my model against two word based text prediction models that were published online.
 For the purpose of benchmarking, I retained the structure of the original models, fed the same data to all the three models with the same batch size and number of epochs.

+*Seed Data:*

+*off toward the madeleine suddenly an object rolled before the duke which he had struck with the toe of his boot it was a large piece of bread spattered with mud then to his amazement monsieur de saulnes saw the duc de hardimont pick up the piece of bread wipe it*

+*Next 50 words predicted by Model 1:*

+*carefully the reproachful embroidered of the other has something headache before the duke had gave himself i read the cannon of fort henri in the line in vain had you see the reproachful embroidered of the other devil it i have a suspicion and the asylum in one night i/8

+*Next 50 words predicted by Model 2:*

+*and it his me to me to me would living her baskets and night his and it it white to it to would is i i i i i have have name me i i i i blonde me me me me me myself become their their another i my*

+*Next 50 words predicted by Model 3:*

+*carefully with his handkerchief embroidered and a continual fit of hunger jeanvictor a gloomy place he had lost a piece of bread spattered with mud three years and as he cried jeanvictor went at last my plate and then unfortunately i was always remembered to feel her warm little hand*

+The output of model 2 does not make any sense.
+It has few meaningful phrases like 'are you astonished' but most of it is just word repreated several times (e.g. me me me me me ).

+Model 1 performs better than model 2 in that it doesn't keep repeating words.
+The model demostrates that it is trying to learn and can spit out different words.
+However, the words don't make much sense.

+My model: In my opinion, model 3 performs slightly better than the other two.
+It has a couple of phrases that make sense like *'carefully with his handkerchief'* and *'a continual fit of hunger'* or *'he had lost a piece of bread spattered with mud'*.
+However, there is still scope for improvement.

+These observations are in agreement with the accuraies seen for the models after being trained on the same data for 100 epochs.
+Accuracies vs epoch plot is displayed in one of the questions below.

 **[3 points] Documentation efforts (report preparation)